AllenWang314/hackmit-go-chrome/README.md

-# HackMIT Go Chrome Extension
+# HackMIT Go Chrome Extension Adopted for Allen's Personal Usage

-A Chrome extension for https://go.hackmit.org/
+A Chrome extension for https://go.allenwang314.com/

 Just type `go something` in the omnibar...

 The extension also finds all instances of "go/whatever", even on Google Docs and stuff, and automatically turns them into clickable links!

-Get the extension here: https://chrome.google.com/webstore/detail/aebbebohffjpnifkhjninighbpimlgfl

 License
 -------